antoniocarrion11/GekkoBot/README.md

 All of this has given me a new appreciation for everything I learned in my software enterprise classes I'm not gonna lie.
 First things first, I'm gonna update my trello board and try to go after these... tasks?
 Ideas?
-Points, let's go after these points.
+<br> Points, let's go after these points.